The pattern of neuron connections in the human brain mimic those of the galaxies

 As left brained engineer and astronaut Edgar Mitchell hurtled back toward the earth, he saw it in all its vulnerable beauty, hanging alone in the blackness of space.
 He underwent a profound mystical experience of the nature of life and the types of knowledge we need to understand it – a combination of our analytic intelligence and our inner wisdom.
 In 1973 he founded IONS1 a research institute devoted to exploring the nature of consciousness using both these modalities.

 I spoke at the IONS conference recently to make a plea to develop a spiritual ecology, bringing spirituality into conservation and conservation into consciousness discussions through the stories of the Earthfire animals.
-To add the concrete awareness of nature to our thinking and planning – to widen the circle of conversation.
+To add a visceral, grounded awareness of nature to our thinking and planning – to widen the circle of conversation.

 In return I was rewarded by hearing mind-blowing science and ideas from the rich mixture of brilliant researchers which I’m glad to share with you: